-Xiao-I's indirect wholly owned subsidiary, Zhizhen Artificial Intelligent Technology (Shanghai) Co.
+Our indirect wholly owned subsidiary, Zhizhen Artificial Intelligent Technology (Shanghai) Co.
 Ltd. ("Zhizhen Technology" or "WFOE") entered into a series of contractual arrangements that establish the VIE structure (the "VIE Agreements").
 The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where Chinese law prohibits direct foreign investment in the operating companies.
-Xiao-I has evaluated the guidance in FASB ASC 810 and determined that Xiao-I is the primary beneficiary of the VIE, for accounting purposes, based upon such contractual arrangements.
+We have evaluated the guidance in FASB ASC 810 and determined that we are the primary beneficiary of the VIE, for accounting purposes, based upon such contractual arrangements.
 ASC 810 requires a VIE to be consolidated if the company is subject to a majority of the risk of loss for the VIE or is entitled to receive a majority of the VIE's residual returns.
-A VIE is an entity in which a company or its WFOE, through contractual arrangements, is fully and exclusively responsible for the management of the entity, absorbs all risk of losses of the entity (excluding non-controlling interests), receives the benefits of the entity that could be significant to the entity (excluding non-controlling interests), and has the exclusive right to exercise all voting rights of the entity, and therefore the company or its WFOE is the primary beneficiary of the entity for accounting purposes.
+A VIE is an entity in which a company or its WFOE, through contractual arrangements, is fully and exclusively responsible for the management of the entity, absorbs all risk of losses of the entity, receives the benefits of the entity that could be significant to the entity, excluding non-controlling interests, and has the exclusive right to exercise all voting rights of the entity, and therefore the company or its WFOE is the primary beneficiary of the entity for accounting purposes.
 Under ASC 810, a reporting entity has a controlling financial interest in a VIE, and must consolidate that VIE, if the reporting entity has both of the following characteristics: (a) the power to direct the activities of the VIE that most significantly affect the VIE's economic performance; and (b) the obligation to absorb losses, or the right to receive benefits, that could potentially be significant to the VIE.
 Through the VIE Agreements, the Company is deemed the primary beneficiary of the VIE for accounting purposes.
 The VIE has no assets that are collateral for or restricted solely to settle its obligations.
 The creditors of the VIE do not have recourse to the Company's general credit.
-Accordingly, under U.S. GAAP, the results of the PRC operating entities are consolidated in Xiao-I's financial statements.
-However, investors will not and may never hold equity interests in the PRC operating entities.
+Accordingly, under U.S. GAAP, the results of the VIE and its subsidiaries are consolidated in our financial statements.
+However, investors will not and may never hold equity interests in the VIE and the VIE's subsidiaries.
 The VIE Agreements may not be effective in providing control over Shanghai Xiao-i.
-Uncertainties exist as to Xiao-I's ability to enforce the VIE Agreements, and the VIE Agreements have not been tested in a court of law.
-The Chinese regulatory authorities could disallow this VIE structure, which would likely result in a material change in the PRC operating entities' operations and the value of Xiao-I's ADSs, including that it could cause the value of such securities to significantly decline or become worthless.
-See "Prospectus Summary - Our History and Corporate Structure" beginning on page 6 of this prospectus for a summary of the contractual arrangements and "Risk Factors - Risks Relating to Our Corporate Structure" beginning on page 52 of this prospectus for certain risks relating to the contractual arrangements.
+Uncertainties exist as to our ability to enforce the VIE Agreements, and the VIE Agreements have not been tested in a court of law.
+The Chinese regulatory authorities could disallow this VIE structure, which would likely result in a material change in our operations and the value of our ADSs, including that it could cause the value of such securities to significantly decline or become worthless.
+See "Prospectus Summary - Our History and Corporate Structure" beginning on page 6 of this prospectus for a summary of the contractual arrangements and "Risk Factors - Risks Relating to Our Corporate Structure" beginning on page 48 of this prospectus for certain risks relating to the contractual arrangements.